-- 1. The preparation of case lists for the Certifying (Oral) examination has changed.
-Candidates for the 2018 Certifying Examination must enter patient information for their case lists on-line.
-If they wish to do so, candidates may begin entering information July 1, 2017, before the results of the June, 2017 Qualifying Examination are available.
-Additional information can be found on page 11.
+- 1. The preparation of case lists for the Certifying Examination (CE) has changed.
+Candidates for the 2019 Certifying Examination must enter patient information for their case lists online.
+If they wish to do so, candidates may begin entering information in July 2018, before the results of the June 2018, Qualifying Examination are available.
+Additional information can be found on page 15.
 Case lists will be submitted electronically, not on paper.
-Candidates MUST use the electronic ABOG case list program to submit their cases. - 2.
+Candidates MUST use the electronic American Board of Obstetrics and Gynecology (ABOG) case list program to submit their cases. - 2.
 Candidates who will be breastfeeding at the time of the examination must notify ABOG to schedule a lactation room at least 90 days before their test date.
-(See Appendix C.) - 3.
+(See Appendix A.) If a candidate needs a lactation room and has not contacted ABOG, they should contact the office as soon as they become aware of the need for the lactation room. - 3.
 Candidates must meet all deadlines for submission of applications, fees, case lists, and all other required materials.
-Deadlines are based on the receipt of the material at the ABOG office and cannot be extended. - 4.
-All new Diplomates must enter the Maintenance of Certification (MOC) process in 2019.
+Deadlines are based on the receipt of the material at the ABOG office. - 4.
+All new Diplomates must enter the Maintenance of Certification (MOC) process in 2020.
 MOC is a continuous process, and failure to complete the assignments each year by the deadline will result in loss of Board certification.
-There will not be a fee for MOC in 2019.
-The MOC process is described in the MOC Bulletin. - 5.
+There will not be an ABOG fee for MOC for new Diplomates in 2020.
+The MOC process is described in the MOC Bulletin under the "Publications" tab online at www.abog.org. - 5.
 It is the responsibility of each candidate to update their personal email and mailing addresses on their personal ABOG home page. - 6.
 There is a limit to eligibility to take the Certifying Examination.
-Beginning in 2018, all candidates must achieve board certification in Obstetrics and Gynecology within 8 years of the completion of their training.
-If certification is not achieved within 8 years, the physician is no longer eligible to apply for either the qualifying or certifying examination unless an additional 12 months of training is completed. - 7.
+All candidates must achieve board certification in Obstetrics and Gynecology within eight years of the completion of their residency training.
+If certification is not achieved within eight years, the physician is no longer eligible to apply for either the Qualifying or Certifying Examination unless an additional six months of supervised practice is completed. - 7.
 Candidates must have an unrestricted medical license to apply.
-In addition, they must report any and all disciplinary or non-disciplinary actions taken against their license(s) at ANY time since obtaining the license(s), even if the action has been cleared or ended.
-Such actions include, but are not limited to suspension, revocation, reprimand, fine, probation, restrictions, conditions, supervision and , proctoring, etc.
+Also, candidates must report any and all disciplinary or non-disciplinary actions taken against their license(s) by a state medical board at ANY time since obtaining the license(s), even if the action has been dismissed or terminated.
+Such actions include, but are not limited to, suspensions, revocations, surrenders, reprimands, fines, probations, restrictions, conditions, supervision and proctoring, mandated monitoring by a State provider health program, etc.